 Different Ways to Run Payroll

-The different ways by which one can run include the following:
+The different ways by which one can conduct payroll accounting are:

 #1 – Doing by Own